LiamOsler/my-big-fat-viewpoint.ca-scrape-2022/README.md

 ```
 <p>Our initial results aren't particularly useful in this form, fortunately we can easily subset the HTML text contents of the vector by the "line"- i.e. row, number.</p>

-<p>Retrieve just the row with the assessed property value using the 10th line:</p>
+<p>Retrieve just the row with the assessed property value using the 10th line as a test:</p>
 ```r
 #A single index in a vector's name followed by brackets will return that row:
 test_page[10]